Skip to main content

 A.R.S. § 14-3806(A)

-Rescinding an Allowance and Community Property Classification
+Changing Course and Community Property

-The personal representative can also change course.
-Before paying a claim, and within six months of its presentation, the representative may rescind a prior allowance and notify the creditor of the change.
-Once a court has ordered the claim paid, however, the allowance cannot be undone.
+The representative can change course before paying a claim.
+Within six months of its presentation, they may rescind a prior allowance.
+They must then notify the creditor of the change.

 Unless otherwise provided in any judgment in another court entered against the personal representative, allowed claims bear interest at the legal rate for the period commencing sixty days after the time for original presentation of the claim has expired unless based on a contract making a provision for interest, in which case they bear interest in accordance with that provision.